binidowu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2. 1-confused_smiley: This script displays a confused smiley "(Ôo)'.

 3. 2-hellofile: This script displays the content of the /etc/passwd file.

+3. 3-twofiles: This script displays the content of /etc/passwd and /etc/hosts

+4.